We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If your baby shows signs of a cow’s milk protein allergy or sensitivity, picking the best baby formula for your little one can feel more difficult, as most baby formulas are made from cow’s milk.

-Goat’s milk and cow’s milk do have many similarities, but are noticeably different nutritionally.
-It’s always important to talk to your pediatrician to see if they recommend trying goat’s milk formula for your baby.
+Since babies have pretty specific nutrition requirements in order to thrive, it’s very important to talk with your pediatrician to see if they recommend trying goat milk formula for your baby.

-If your baby has a true milk protein allergy, unfortunately, goat’s milk formulas will likely still pose a problem, as the proteins are very similar.
+If your baby has a true milk protein allergy, unfortunately, goat milk formulas will likely still pose a problem, as the proteins are very similar.
 However, one 2016 review found that some people with cow’s milk allergies may tolerate goat milk formulas.
 Your pediatrician could have some helpful insight on whether goat milk formula would be a safe option for your baby.

-While more research is needed to see if goat’s milk formulas are beneficial for babies with conditions such as allergies, eczema, and acid reflux, there is research looking at the benefits of using goat’s milk formula in general.
+While more research is needed to see if goat milk formulas are beneficial for babies with conditions such as allergies, eczema, and acid reflux, there is research looking at the benefits of using goat milk formula in general.

 One note of caution is that goat’s milk baby formulas may have a distinct taste that some babies don’t like.
 If your baby is consistently refusing their formula, they may be at risk for inadequate nutrition.